 - College staff also have an obligation to reasonably accommodate students with disabilities.

 Note-taking support is provided for students whose documentation indicates an inability to effectively take their own notes in class.
 Students who qualify for note-taking support may recruit their own note-taker or may request faculty assistance in locating one.
 Note-taking support is a supplement to a student’s participation and attendance in class.

 If a student has an Approved Accommodation Letter requesting note-taking support, here are some tips to assist the student in locating a note-taker:

 - Feel free to ask a specific student if you feel he/she would be a good note-taker (generally good grades, attendance, etc.) or make an announcement in class, similar to: “We have a need for a note-taker in this class.
-If you feel that you take good notes and would be willing to provide copies of your notes for use by another student, please see me after class or contact the ADA Coordinator located in the Academic Success Center.
+If you feel that you take good notes and would be willing to provide copies of your notes for use by another student, please see me after class or contact the ADA Coordinator located in the Testing Center.
 Students serving as note-takers are paid a small stipend in exchange for copies of their notes.”

 - Do not identify the student needing the note-taker to the class when making the announcement, although the note-taker may be told privately at a later date by the ADA Coordinator.

 - Notes will be scanned and emailed or typed and emailed to the ADA Coordinator who will forward them to the student with the accommodation.
 Note-takers will be paid a small stipend at the end of the semester.
 Amounts vary based on credit hours and type of notes requested.